willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

          //! ...comment text...
          //!

+      For these C++ style comment forms, the comment delimiter is required on each line.

 4.2.2 Whichever Doxygen comment block style is used, it **must** be the same within a file.

 4.2.3 When adding documentation to existing code, the new comments **must** use the same comment forms as the exising documentation.

-4.2.4 Most Doxygen comments **should** appear immediately before the items they describe.
+4.2.4 Most Doxygen comments **should** appear immediately before the items they describe; i.e., no blank lines between comment and item.

-      **Exception:** Inline oxygen comments for class/struct data members, enum values, function arguments, etc. **must** appear after the item **on the same line** and **must** use the following syntax::
+      **Exception:** Inline Doxygen comments for class/struct data members, enum values, function arguments, etc. **must** appear after the item **on the same line** and **must** use the following syntax::